Systemwartung/Chezza-s-Inventory-Jobs-Creator-integration/README.md

-# A integratin for Chezza's Inventory to use with Jobs Creator
+# A integration for Chezza's Inventory to use with Jobs Creator

 Use Chezza's Inventory with Jobs Creator for stashes, safes, armories and for searching players.